comper-io/private-beta/README.md

       - /home/<XXXXX>/your-local-repos:/comper/repos
 ```

-Replace the CPU and XXX placeholders based on your system.
+Replace the XXX placeholders based on your system.
 If you're paranoid and change the JWT secret, change it to something

+## System requirements

+### Database

+We use Postgres and use max 50 connections by default, make sure your DB can handle that.
+Size it to 1GB RAM + 5GB disk, and expand for larger teams.

+### Disk

+Comper will clone all your repos and maintain a lot of metadata, so for the non-database part, expect to use your git repo size * 2.
+We suggest starting with 10GB and expanding when needed.

+### CPU

+During the initial sync, we use a LOT of CPU resources to analyse all the git repos.
+The more CPU you throw at it, the faster it gets.
+After we're done analyzing the git repos, we use next to nothing.

 ## Starting up